 Challenger Energy has four (4) producing fields, all onshore Trinidad.
 Across these fields there are a total 250 wells, of which approximately 75 are in production at any given time.
-CEG also has a large licence position in the South-West Peninsula of Trinidad (SWP).
 In addition, in June 2023, the Company was nominated as the party with whom the Trinidadian Ministry of Energy and Energy Industries (‘MEEI’) should negotiate the award of Guayaguayare, a precursor step to formal award of the licence.

 Production assets